Dark fashion with filter

 There are many considerations that need to be taken into account if you are to truly get the best from the studio, and these encompass everything from how you work with clients through to the lighting kit that you equip yourself with.

-Over the next few pages, the team from Double Exposure Photographic (dephotographic.com) will give you an insight into how they use their studio to capture professional portrait and product images for a wide range of clients.
+Through the following series of photography tips, the team from Double Exposure Photographic will give you an insight into how they use their studio to capture professional portrait and product images for a wide range of clients.

 Everything from working to a brief through to the post-production process is covered here, and you’ll discover a whole host of tips to help you understand how to make a studio work for you in the most professional way possible.